cvbate/NYCAirQuality/README.md

 Create an Instance

  Make sure Compute Engine API is activated in your poeject

  A Create a PostgreSQL instance

 In terminal run the following code:
     `sudo apt-get update`
     `sudo apt-get install postgresql`

 Go to your instances and click on the name of your instance to open the configuation panel.
 I named mine postgres.
 Scroll down to "Connect to this instance" and click on OPEN CLOUD SHELL.
 ![Alt text](image.png)

-Upon clicking OPEN CLOUD SHELL
-Something similar to this code will be automatically pasted into your terminal.
+Upon clicking OPEN CLOUD SHELL something similar to this code will be automatically pasted into your terminal.
 Press enter to execute the code:
 `gcloud sql connect postgres --user=postgres --quiet`
 This is the code that you will run everytime you want to access your Database.